 Is Pilates Good for the Elderly?

 “Pilates is ideal for older adults in each age because it does not affect the body that other types of exercise do, and it is not nearly as intense on the joints as other workouts are.”
 “It’s a very gentle type of exercise.”
 Then if you are a senior that stayed away from exercises, Pilates is a low-intensity and low-risk fitness activity for you.
-Most typical exercises are designed for building muscles, so these are may be dangerous for older adult’s bodies.
-On the other hand, the main goal of Pilates is, strengthening the heart and abdominal muscles.
-Due to these advantages, Pilates is good for 70-year-olds because it can also positively impact posture.
+Most typical exercises are designed for building muscles, which are not appropriate for older adults.
+On the other hand, the main goal of Pilates is to strengthen the heart and abdominal muscles.
+Due to these advantages, Pilates is suitable for 70-year-olds because it can also positively impact posture.”

 Which One Is Better for Seniors?
 Pilates or Yoga?

 Yoga and Pilates are both low-impact exercises that rely on the resistance of the body’s weight.
 The advantages are numerous.
 Both exercises will help you improve your overall health and quality of life.
-They both emphasize diaphragmatic breathing, or breathing deeply into the belly, as a way to use the breath correctly during exercise.
+In short, they both emphasize diaphragmatic breathing, or breathing deeply into the belly, as a way to use the breath correctly during exercise.

-Yoga for seniors and Pilates both take mental concentration and can help with stress reduction.
+Yoga for seniors and Pilates both take mental concentration and help reduce stress.
 You can also customize them to various levels of fitness.
 If you want to know which one is better for seniors, Pilates or yoga?
 You can ask your doctor because it can be more beneficial for you.
 Many types of yoga necessitate a high level of joint flexibility and mobility, especially in the back, hips, and wrists.
-While you can change most poses, anyone with extreme disabilities or discomfort can find it difficult to keep up in more advanced classes.
+While you can change most poses, anyone with extreme disabilities or discomfort can find it challenging to keep up in more advanced classes.